sumyuktha3/eight-queens-hill-climbing/README.md

 from itertools import combinations from IPython.display import display from notebook import plot_NQueens

-Problems
-This is the abstract class.
-Specific problem domains will subclass this. class Problem(object):
+class Problem(object):
     """The abstract class for a formal problem.
 A new domain subclasses this, overriding `actions` and `results`, and perhaps other methods.